The Hypopigmentation Clinic

 - Albinism - characterized by colourless skin, hair, and eyes that occurs because skin cells produce little or no melanin

-- Vitiligo – characterized by patchy loss of skin color that occurs when skin cells that produce melanin die or stop production for no known reason
+- Vitiligo - characterized by patchy loss of skin colour that occurs when skin cells that produce melanin die or stop production for no known reason

 - Tinea versicolor - caused by fungal (yeast) infection and characterized by scaly, itchy patches of lighter or pinkish skin